$125 off any CGM Plan. Use code WINTER125

 Reduce Stress

 Research has found that cortisol, the stress hormone, is associated with increased abdominal fat (and overall body fat).
-Stress, overtime, can also contribute to inflammation.
+Stress, over time, can also contribute to inflammation.

 Here are some tips to reduce stress: